Margaret Jane Steele Rozsa: Women's suffrage and other political activities

 Seeking a more active role in local politics, she ran for a seat on the Silver Bow County Commission in 1916, but lost that bid.

-Active in the Good Government Club, an amalgam of statewide suffrage organizations that joined together following the 1914 passage of women's suffrage in Montana to collaborate further on other key women's rights issues, she became the club's president in January 1917, and immediately joined fellow club members in lobbying the state legislature to appropriate the funds necessary to create an industrial home for girls, enact a measure that would require garnishment of the wages men of who deserted their wives and children in order to provide financial support to those women and children, fund the assessment of living conditions at the home for children with mental illness and learning disabilities to ensure that those children were receiving adequate care, increase the amounts awarded to women via mothers' pensions, and ensure that existing laws were being enforced before passing new legislation.
+Active in the Good Government Club, an amalgam of state-wide suffrage organizations that joined together following the 1914 passage of women's suffrage in Montana to collaborate further on other key women's rights issues, she became the club's president in January 1917, and immediately joined fellow club members in lobbying the state legislature to appropriate the funds necessary to create an industrial home for girls, enact a measure that would require garnishment of the wages men of who deserted their wives and children in order to provide financial support to those women and children, fund the assessment of living conditions at the home for children with mental illness and learning disabilities to ensure that those children were receiving adequate care, increase the amounts awarded to women via mothers' pensions, and ensure that existing laws were being enforced before passing new legislation.

 The next month, she delivered the keynote address, "Some Needed Legislation," to the Women's Missionary Society chapter of the Lowell Avenue United Methodist Church.
 That spring, she served on the Butte Chamber of Commerce's Constitution and Bylaws Committee.

 She then sought, and obtained a position in 1919 that would change not only her quality of life, but that of Butte's citizens, becoming a food inspector in that city.
 In July of that year, she alleged that certain government officials were complicit in keeping the cost of living artificially high for city residents, and began actively working for change.
 According to the July 26 edition of the Great Falls Daily Tribune and the July 30 edition of The River Press:

 "Charges of bribery, references to Montana's food administration as a 'fake' and the allegation by witnesses that Butte's food inspector was dismissed because he enforced the law, together with the announcement of master bakers of a 25 percent increase effective at once in the price of bread, were features today of the Montana efficiency commission into the cost of living in Butte.

 Dr. W. C. Matthews, former city physician, testified that Butte commission men permit carloads of fruit to spoil in order to maintain prices....